Cutting-Edge Ways to Style a Muted Autumn Wardrobe

 Greenpoint Mural Solo Shot

-Grace (two photos below) wears: See by Chloé button-down jacket, $2,350 at Chloé; Roksanda dress, $978 at The Outnet; Free People thermal turtleneck, $40 at Lulus; Pearl buckle belt, $19 at ASOS; Glitter sock, $5 at ASOS; Cupid heel, $475 at Ulla Johnson; Squiggle earrings, $120 at Bando
+Grace (two photos below) wears: See by Chloé button-down jacket, $2,350 at Chloé; Roksanda dress, $978 at The Outnet; Free People thermal turtleneck, $40 at Lulus; pearl buckle belt, $19 at ASOS; glitter sock, $5 at ASOS; Cupid heel, $475 at Ulla Johnson; Squiggle earrings, $120 at Bando

 Chain Link Fence Solo Shot